aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-This same constant can be used for all other VM failures (division by zero, overflow, etc.)
+This same constant can be used for all other VM failures (division by zero, overflow, etc.).

-## Aborts-With Condition
+## Aborts_with condition

 The `aborts_with` condition allows specifying with which codes a function can abort, independent
 under which condition.
 It is similar to a 'throws' clause in languages like Java.